-Who tells the stories of a culture really governs human behavior.
+"Who tells the stories of a culture really governs human behavior.
 It used to be the parent, the school, the church, the community.
-Now it's a handful of global conglomerates that have nothing to tell, but a great deal to sell.
-(Gerbner, 1994)
+Now it's a handful of global conglomerates that have nothing to tell, but a great deal to sell." - George Gerbner

-At no time in U.S. history have children's minds been more shaped by advertisers and purveyors of popular culture.
+At no time in US history have children's minds been more shaped by advertisers who peddle dissatisfaction with self and the need for consuming an endless array of products (Halton, 2008).
 Brain research shows the effects of popular media on growing brains, and much of it is worrisome (Quart, 2003; Kasser, 2002).
-For example, playing violent videogames may thwart normal brain development, negatively influencing areas of the brain critical for moral and social behavior (Mathews, Kronenberger, Wang, Lurito, Lowe, & Dunn, 2005).
+For example, playing violent videogames thwarts normal brain development, negatively influencing areas of the brain critical for moral and social behavior (Mathews, Kronenberger, Wang, Lurito, Lowe, & Dunn, 2005).
 The effects can be seen in the manifestation of ethics today.
-The ethic of security is activated by media from which we develop a "mean world syndrome," desensitization towards violence (it's fun and rewarding) and towards victims of violence, culminating in a general lack of trust in others (Cultivation Theory; Gerbner, 1994).
-The ethic of security is aggravated when we see what others have that we do not ("affluenza"; Hamilton & Denniss, 2005), promoting addictive status seeking.
-The ethic of imagination is hijacked by artificially manufactured desires so that virtue is converted into being a good consumer (e.g., "being a good citizen" means going shopping, as President Bush recommended to U.S. citizens as a response to the terrorist attacks on September 11, 2001).
-The ethic of engagement is twisted into interaction with electronic media, leaving individuals spending more time interacting with media than with their families or neighbors (Vandewater, Bickham, & Lee, 2006).
+The ethic of safety is activated by media from which we develop a 'mean world syndrome,' desensitization towards violence (it is fun and rewarding) and towards victims of violence, culminating in a general lack of trust in others (Cultivation Theory, Gerbner, 1994).
+The ethic of safety is aggravated when we see what others have that we do not ("affluenza," Hamilton & Denniss 2005), promoting addictive status seeking.
+The ethic of imagination is hijacked by these artificially-manufactured desires so that virtue is converted into being a good consumer.
+The ethic of engagement is twisted into interaction with electronic media, leaving individuals spending more time interacting with media than with their families or neighbors (Vandewater, Bickham & Lee, 2006).

-Children's goals, dreams, motivations, perceptions, sensibilities are significantly shaped by forces beyond the family and local community.
-Educators and parents can step in to offer a human counterinfluence to encourage aspirations that go beyond looks, fame, celebrity, and materialism.
-Educators can "market morality" in the same way that advertisers market products-by fostering a teacher discourse that draws attention to moral issues and by providing satisfying social experiences.
+Certainly children's goals, dreams, motivations, perceptions, sensibilities are significantly shaped by forces beyond the family and local community.
+But educators and parents can step in to offer a human counterinfluence to encourage aspirations that go beyond looks, fame, celebrity and materialism.
+Using methods that advertisers have borrowed from psychology, educators can foster discourse that draws attention to moral issues and can provide satisfying social experiences.
 Social-cognitive moral personality theory suggests that a moral personality is built from social and practical experiences that foster automatized moral schemas (Lapsley & Narvaez, 2004; Narvaez & Lapsley, 2005).
-In fact, making automatic the use of moral filters for social information processing is what moral "chronics" do (Narvaez et al., 2006).
+In fact, making automatic the use of moral filters for social information processing is what moral "chronics" do (Narvaez, et al., 2006).

 Hutto (2007) contends that children learn cultural narrative structures and when to use them through direct experience with stories that provide reasons for action (Narrative Practice Hypothesis).
 Competency with one's cultural narratives helps one understand self and others.
 The narratives in popular culture emphasize self-interest and ruthlessness to "have it your way."
-These narratives teach children to view themselves and others as selfish beings who compete with their own interests for status and pleasure.
+These narratives teach children to view themselves and others as selfish beings who compete for status and pleasure.
 Teachers can foster narratives to counter the hedonism and status-enhancing messages of popular media.